LinnTroll/django-image-cropping/README.rst

 users or editors to upload images of any dimension.
 It presents a selection with a fixed aspect ratio so your users can't break the layout with oddly-sized images.

-It provides the necessary fields, widgets and a (`easy_thumbnails
-<http://github.com/SmileyChris/easy-thumbnails>`_) thumbnail processor for displaying the
-cropped image in your templates.
+It provides the necessary fields, widgets and a (sorl.thumbnail) thumbnail processor for displaying the cropped image in your templates.
 Also works with `FeinCMS <https://github.com/feincms/feincms>`_ content types!

 Screenshot: